mpv-player/mpv/DOCS/man/input.rst

     exactly as in the ``quit`` command.

 ``sub_add "<file>"``
     Load the given subtitle file.
-It is not selected as current subtitle after loading.
+It is selected as current subtitle after loading.

 ``sub_remove [<id>]``